-This guide is for developers and engineers picking an SMTP relay or API service for system-generated email: receipts, password resets, magic links, alerts, and notifications.
+This guide is for developers and engineers picking an SMTP relay, API service, or transactional email provider for system-generated email: receipts, password resets, magic links, 2FA and OTP codes, alerts, and notifications.
 It is not a marketing tool comparison.
 If you want UI-driven campaigns, segmentation, and automation, read best email marketing tools instead.
-The tools below are API-first, optimized for one-to-one delivery speed and inbox placement.
+The providers below are API-first, optimized for one-to-one delivery speed and inbox placement.

 Pricing reflects what each vendor's site shows in early 2026; per-email math gets very different above 1M sends/month, so model your real volume before committing annually.